jamesplease/react-composer/README.md

 The render prop components to compose.

-> Note: If you specify a render prop on the components, it will be ignored.
+> Note: You do not need to specify the render prop on the components.
+If you do specify the render prop, it will
+> be ignored.

 ##### `children`